-How to Transfer Contacts from Android to Android for Windows/Mac
+Ultimate Guide on How to Transfer Contacts from Android to Android

 Under this method, you need a third party tool as your assistant - MobiKin Transfer for Mobile.
-With it, you can simply connect the device to the computer, and transfer contacts between the connected devices with one click.
-What's more, this Android Contacts Transfer also can help users to transfer data like SMS, apps, photos, videos, etc. between Android devices without restrictions.
+With it, you can simply connect two phones to the computer, and transfer contacts between the connected devices with one click.
+What's more, this Android Contacts Transfer also can help users to transfer data like apps, photos, videos, music, etc. between Android devices without restrictions.
 Now, just click the below icon to have a free trial on this powerful program by yourself!

 Step 1.
 Launch the Program on Your Windows Computer